Taylor Swift (album): Music

 Taylor Swift incorporates multiple country music elements, including a twang in Swift's vocals and acoustic arrangements composed of guitars, fiddles, banjos, mandolins, and dobro instruments that conjure the roots of American folk music popular in the American South.
 Big Machine marketed the album to country radio, but music critics debated its genre classification.
-Some publications' reviews appeared in their country music columns.
-Multiple others commented that the songs incorporate influences of pop, rock, and rap; Jon Caramanica from The New York Times called the overall sound "pop-minded country".
+Some publications' reviews appeared in their country music columns; multiple others commented that the songs incorporate influences of pop, rock, and rap.
+Jon Caramanica from The New York Times called the overall sound "pop-minded country", while Business Insiders Callie Ahlgrim considered it "banjo-pop" and The Daily Telegraphs James Lachno deemed it "country bubblegum-pop".
 Grady Smith from Rolling Stone listed "Tim McGraw", "Teardrops on My Guitar", "Our Song", and "Picture to Burn" among Swift's "countriest songs" that evoke "classic country" in their instruments and song structure.
 According to Maura Johnston, in her review for Pitchfork, the album is a "solid" country record, but many of its songs have a "deft melodic touch and conversational way" that make them seamlessly translatable to mainstream pop music.

-The opening track "Tim McGraw" is an understated acoustic guitar–driven ballad that incorporates the '50s progression (I–vi–IV–V); its melody is defined by repeated short motifs and variations of one figure within a small pitch range, and its refrain—and to a lesser degree, its verses—extensively uses syncopation at the sixteenth-note level.
+The opening track "Tim McGraw" is an understated acoustic guitar-driven ballad that incorporates the '50s progression (I–vi–IV–V); its melody is defined by repeated short motifs and variations of one figure within a small pitch range, and its refrain—and to a lesser degree, its verses—extensively uses syncopation at the sixteenth-note level.
 According to musicologist James E. Perone, these elements evoke diverse styles, such as the nostalgic feel of 1950s–1960s rock and roll and doo-wop, combined with the melodic rhythms of contemporary alternative rock and hip-hop.
 The genre-agnostic sound of "Tim McGraw" informs the styles of other tracks.
-"Picture to Burn" similarly uses syncopation at the sixteenth-note level, and Swift's vocals in the song imitate the jazz–influenced flexibility of 1970s female singer-songwriters such as Rickie Lee Jones, Carole King, and Joni Mitchell.
+"Picture to Burn" similarly uses syncopation at the sixteenth-note level, and Swift's vocals in the song imitate the jazz-influenced flexibility of 1970s female singer-songwriters such as Rickie Lee Jones, Carole King, and Joni Mitchell.
 Its arrangement features a mix of banjo, mandolin, pedal steel, and fiddle, and separate solos of banjo and electric guitar in the break.